 - Installation is expensive if not done yourself.

 - The effects are not instantaneous; it can take up to two hours to heat a room.

-- Heat may struggle to transfer through carpet.
+- Only works with certain types of flooring; heat may struggle to transfer through carpet.

 - It may restrict what furniture you can use.

 - Maintenance can be tricky if something goes wrong.

 - Won’t help you dry clothes – you can’t put a towel rail on the floor!